Most white paper readers want content directed right to them.

 For a white paper reader, cloning creates content aimed right at them.

-So “cloning” can make everybody happy: reader, writer and publisher.
+So “cloning” can make everybody happy: reader, writer and sponsor.
 And it’s not hard to do if you plan it from the start.

 A quick case study of cloning in action